Top Trends Guide

 Stomach

 A stomach tattoo generally causes high levels of pain which will vary based on your body type and sex.
 People with higher body fat percentages struggle more with the stomach area because the skin is looser and will be more disturbed by the needle’s movement.
-Men and women who are fit and have high muscle mass can tolerate the experience better.
+You can tolerate the experience if you are fit and have high muscle mass.
 Being too skinny can result in intense pain as well since the skin on the stomach will be taut and stretched.

 The great thing about this placement is that you won’t have to deal with any cartilage or bone that increases how much a tattoo will hurt.
 The lower stomach tends to be hurt the most because of its proximity to the genitals and groin, but the side of the stomach near the ribs can also be extremely sensitive.